Elite Russian regiment loses nearly 100 soldiers

 Losses in the Ukraine war: long since arrived in Russia’s cities with over a million inhabitants

-Despite the high losses, which have long since reached the megacities in western Russia, there has been no public protest in civil society against the special operation, as the Kremlin calls the Ukraine war.
+Despite the high losses, which have long since reached the megacities in western Russia, there is at least no public protest in civil society against the special operation, as the Ukraine war is called by the Kremlin.
 Who protests, how dissident and Nobel laureate Oleg Orlov, who faces lengthy prison sentences instead. (pm)

 #Elite #Russian #regiment #loses #soldiers